Chklang/ffmpeg-digester/README.md

 mvn clean compile assembly:single

 # Some questions
-1. I've created one picture and the program don't give it to ffmpeg The program will attempt that the picture "n+1" will exists to digest "n".
+**1. I've created one picture and the program don't give it to ffmpeg**

+   The program will attempt that the picture "n+1" will exists to digest "n".
 The reason is to ensure that the "n" is finished to be wrotte on disk before try to read it.